 The terms listed below shall be used in addition to or replacements for those in the AISC Specification for Structural Steel Buildings.
-Glossary terms are italicized where they first appear in a sub-section (i.e., A1, A2) of the Nuclear Specification.

 - Authority having jurisdiction (AHJ).
 Federal government agency (or agencies), such as the Nuclear Regulatory Commission or the Department of Energy, that is empowered to issue and enforce regulations affecting the design, construction and operation of nuclear facilities. - Certificate of compliance.
 Document written by the fabricator to affirm that the material was procured, dedicated, fabricated, coated, inspected and documented in accordance with the requirements of the standard and the contract documents. - Certified material test report (CMTR).
 Document identifying the chemical analysis, physical test data, and any other testing necessary to show compliance of the item for which the CMTR is supplied. - Connection region.
-A designated strip along the edge of any two intersecting structural elements (e.g., slabs, walls and basemats) where force transfer between the connected elements is required to be accomplished. - Dedication.
+A designated strip along the edge of any two intersecting structural elements (for example, slabs, walls and basemats) where force transfer between the connected elements is required to be accomplished. - Dedication.
 The process by which material that is obtained from a commercial source is validated to be used in safety-related applications.
-In this process the critical characteristics for design are identified in the dedication plan and tested by an approved lab. - Design basis earthquake (or) Design/Evaluation Basis Earthquake (DBE).
+In this process, the critical characteristics for design are identified in the dedication plan and tested by an approved lab. - Design basis earthquake (or) design/evaluation basis earthquake (DBE).
 See safe shutdown earthquake (SSE).
-Term used in connection with DOE facilities; also used interchangeably for older nuclear power facilities. - Ductility factor.
-Ratio of permitted strain to the strain at yield or deformation to the deformation at yield. - Dynamic increase factor (DIF).
+Term used in connection with DOE facilities; also used interchangeably for older nuclear power facilities. - Ductile limit state.
+Ductile limit states include member and connection yielding, bearing deformation at bolt holes, as well as buckling of members that conform to the width-to-thickness limitations of Table NB3.2.
+Fracture of a member or of a connection, or buckling of a connection element, is not a ductile limit state. - Dynamic increase factor (DIF).
 Factor that accounts for increase in nominal yield strength of the material for loading applied at high strain rates (i.e., impulsive and impactive loads). - Dynamic load factor (DLF).
-Amplification factor applied to account for the dynamic effects of impulsive and impactive loads. - Effective flexural stiffness, EI{eff} .
-Cracked transformed flexural stiffness of the steel-plate composite (SC) wall used for elastic finite element analysis. - Effective in-plane shear stiffness, GA{eff}.
-Cracked transformed shear stiffness of the steelplate composite (SC) wall used for elastic finite element analysis. - Effective SC stiffness, EIeff.
+Amplification factor applied to the peak (positive or negative) load to account for the dynamic effects of impulsive and impactive loads. - Effective flexural stiffness.
+Cracked transformed flexural stiffness of the steel-plate composite (SC) wall used for elastic finite element analysis. - Effective in-plane shear stiffness.
+Cracked transformed shear stiffness of the SC wall used for elastic finite element analysis. - Effective SC stiffness.
 Effective stiffness of the SC panel section used for buckling evaluation.